atlanhq/application-sdk/README.md

   - _Data Quality Workflow Interface(In development) - A single line initializer to create Data Quality based workflows_
   - _Profiling Workflow Interface(In development) - A single line initializer to create Profiling based workflows_
   - _Open Lineage Workflow Interface(In development) - A single line initializer to create Open Lineage based workflows_
+  - It also exposes endpoints for workflow setup
+    - `/workflow/v1/preflight` - To check if the workflow can be executed
+    - `/workflow/v1/auth` - To authenticate the credentials for the workflow
+    - `/workflow/v1/ui` - UI to setup the workflows
+- SQL Applications.
+SDK has abstracted out so that building SQL applications is as simple as writing a SQL query.
+It uses AQLAlchemy for this purpose.
+  - Query Interface to run adhic SQL queries on `POST /sql/v1/query`

 **Note**: The SDK is in active development and currently only supports FastAPI applications.
 Support for other frameworks will be added in the future.